Giuliongo/Dell8940Hackintosh/README.md

 Monitor (Speaker Integrated) : LG 32UL950-W 4K 32"

+# What is not Working (I'm working on) ?

+- Bluetooth
+- 4K (I can only run 2K)
+- Speaker of the Monitor
+- ShutDown/Reboot/Sleep
+- Uses of external disk than apfs

+OtherWise all works perflectly (iServices, WiFi, Fluidity...)

 # 1) What you need :

 GenSMBIOS to create your own SMBIOS deets (SN/MLB/UUID/ROM) : https://github.com/corpnewt/GenSMBIOS